thiachan/agent/docs/TECHNICAL_DOCUMENTATION.md

 **RAG Prompt Template:**

 ```
-You are an AI assistant for GSSE AI Center.
+You are an AI assistant for GSSO AI Center.
 Your role is to be extremely helpful by extracting, synthesizing, and presenting information directly from the uploaded documents.

 CRITICAL INSTRUCTIONS:
 1. USE CONVERSATION HISTORY: If the user refers to "it", "this", "that", or uses pronouns, look at the previous conversation to understand what they're referring to.